efrecon/docker-images/binenv/distribution/README.md

 [project](../) to detect all the known versions for a `binenv` supported tool, a.k.a. distribution.
 For all versions, the scripts will use the multi-stage [Dockerfile](./Dockerfile) to create a Docker image with the binary of the distribution placed on top of the busybox image.
+In many cases, and depending on the binary that was packaged, you will have to provide additional arguments to `docker run` to be able to run the binary through Docker.

   [binenv]: https://github.com/devops-works/binenv